Concerns for second time parents

 Pregnancy, birth and your experience as a parent may be quite different second time around.
-Sure there will be more challenges – as there are more and different demands upon you from each child – but also don’t underestimate the value of your learned wisdom and experience from having already gone through it all once.
+Sure, there will be more challenges – as there are more and different demands upon you from each child – but also don’t underestimate the value of your learned wisdom and experience from having already gone through it all once.

 Will there be enough love to go around?

-One common thought that second-time mothers have is “how you I ever love my next child as much as my first?”
+One common thought that second-time mothers have is “how will I ever love my next child as much as my first?”
 Be assured that love is infinite.
 Our love for each child is complete for him or her, and there will be plenty for all.
 Many second-time parents express that they felt their love double when the second child arrived.

 You may also wonder whether your special relationship with your first will be affected by the arrival of the second.
 Some parents feel that they are somehow being ‘disloyal’ to their first-born by bringing another child into the family.
-The reality is that there is no reason for your special relationship to be negatively affected; rather, the dynamics will change as you and your first born come together to share in the experience of their younger sibling and that both of your lives and your relationship with one another will be enriched as a result.
+The reality is that there is no reason for your special relationship to be negatively affected; rather, the dynamics will change as you and your first-born come together to share in the experience of their younger sibling and that both of your lives and your relationship with one another will be enriched as a result.

 What if I don’t love my second child as much as my first?

 It is not uncommon to feel differently towards your children, particularly as they grow and develop into different little people with their own personalities.
-Just as with your friends there will be special attributes that they each possess that you will come to love within them.
-The love you will develop for each of them will be strong - they are both part of you.
+Just as with your friends, there will be special attributes they each possess that you will come to love within them.
+The love you will develop for each of them will be strong – they are both part of you.